Alphabetical List of Student Organizations

 HIGH SCHOOL LAW INSTITUTE

-High School Law Institute (HSLI) teams up student-teachers from Columbia Law School with students from New York City high schools.
-Our student-teachers help high school students build oral advocacy and writing skills through classes in criminal law, constitutional law, and mock trial.
+The High School Law Institute (HSLI) provides Columbia Law School students with the chance to teach students from New York City high schools.
+Our student teachers help their students build oral advocacy and writing skills through classes in criminal law, constitutional law, moot court, and mock trial.
+HSLI also focuses on sparking student participation and conversation; exploring the relevance of legal topics to students’ lives; and developing students’ ability to effectively articulate their opinions.
 We hold classes Saturday mornings on Columbia’s campus.
-HSLI also focuses on sparking student participation and conversation, exploring the relevance of legal topics to students’ lives and honing the tools necessary for the students to express their opinions.
-Special events include College Information Day (where students interact with representatives from undergraduate programs), and a Mock Trial Competition and Graduation Ceremony.
+Special events include College Day, a Mock Trial Competition, and a Graduation Ceremony.

 Impact is a nonpartisan group of law students at Columbia organized to help protect the integrity of the voting process and to inform the Columbia Law School community of important issues in election law.
 Impact works to fulfill its mission by, among other things, organizing voter registration drives, providing students with opportunities for poll monitoring activities, and coordinating with groups active in the Morningside Heights area to provide local residents with information concerning the right to vote.
 To create a broad coalition of students, Impact uses existing national student networks, including the National Black Law Students Association, the Latino/a Law Students Association, and the National Lawyers Guild.
 Impact is a member of Election Protection, a coalition of more than 60 nonprofit organizations dedicated to ensuring that every citizen has the opportunity to cast a vote that will be counted.